CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m02_statistics_for_financial_markets/README.md

 - a **reference point** to measure how far the Current PF is from the lowest-risk configuration,
 - a **diagnostic tool** to check if the Current PF is reasonably positioned on or near the efficient frontier, or if it is taking unnecessary risk for too little return.

+<ins>In our numerical example </ins> :

+σ(Min-Var) ≈ 5.90% with an expected return of 10.85%, while the Current PF has σ ≈ 6.00% and an expected return of 11.70%.
+The increase in volatility is very small (+0.10 percentage point), whereas the increase in expected return is relatively large (+0.85 percentage point).
+In this case, moving from Min-Var to the Current PF looks like a reasonable trade-off: slightly more risk for a clearly higher expected return, and the Current PF remains an efficient portfolio on the Markowitz frontier.

 ---